ssanj/Stacks/scratch.md

 1. Save the current view names to a json file and close all views in the window [x]
 1. Read the saved view names from the json file and load them into the window [x]
-1. Prompt the user for a stack name before saving the stack
+1. Prompt the user for a stack name before saving the stack [x]
-1. Save the stack to the user-supplied stack key within the persisted config
+1. Save the stack to the user-supplied stack key within the persisted config [x]
-1. Expand config to above format (without groups and layout)
+1. Expand config to above format (without groups and layout) [x]
-1. Drop list of saved stacks when the user wants to load a stack
+1. Drop list of saved stacks when the user wants to load a stack [x]
-1. Load stack and open views
+1. Load stack and open views [x]
+1. Allow the user to delete a stack by name

 # Questions